sparrowcode/AlertKit/Readme.md

 </p>

 If you like the project, do not forget to `put star ★` and follow me on GitHub.
 For help project, see [Сooperation](#сooperation) section.
-I am use it in app [Debts - Spending tracker](https://itunes.apple.com/app/id1446635818).
-You can bue source code this app in my store for iOS developers:
+I am use this repo in app [Debts - Spending tracker](https://itunes.apple.com/app/id1446635818).
+You can buy source code this app in my store for iOS developers:

 [![xcode-shop.com](https://github.com/ivanvorobei/SPPermissions/blob/master/Assets/Buttons/xcode-shop.svg)](https://xcode-shop.com)
 [![https://github.com/ivanvorobei](https://github.com/ivanvorobei/SPPermissions/blob/master/Assets/Buttons/follow-me-on-github.svg)](https://github.com/ivanvorobei)